Exporting chilli peppers to Europe

 - Consult the CBI Market Intelligence platform for more information about the different market channels for fresh fruit and vegetables.

 The main varieties of chilli peppers can be found in general supermarkets, while the special varieties find their way into the market through specialised ethnic stores, restaurants and street markets.
 Smaller market segments are supplied by wholesalers.

 - Adapt your strategy according to your product variety and geographical focus.
-Assess whether your company is ready to supply the large retail chains or whether it fits the ethnic market channel better.
+Assess whether your company is ready to supply the large retail chains or better fits the ethnic market channel.

 The best prices for consumers are found in southern Europe and in street markets.
 Temporary shortfalls in supply or demand can have a major impact on prices.